 In Section~\ref{sec_super-hedging}, we first present our approach in a very general setting including multiple assets, multiple time steps, as well as market frictions.
-We show, by proving a continuous relationship between market data and resultant model-free price bounds, that the universal approximation theorem from \cite{hornik1991approximation} is indeed applicable, see Theorem~\ref{thm_convergence}.
-In particular, this means that it is possible to train a single neural network offline on past market data and then to use it online with current market data to compute price bounds of each financial derivative $\Phi_\theta, \theta \in \Theta$.
+To justify our methodology, we show, by proving a continuous relationship between market data and resultant model-free price bounds, that the universal approximation theorem from \cite{hornik1991approximation} is indeed applicable, see Theorem~\ref{thm_convergence}. { More precisely, under some continuity assumptions on the parametric family of payoff functions $\theta \mapsto \Phi_\theta$ which are typically satisfied for the relevant families of payoff functions in finance (see Section~\ref{sec_market_data}), we prove that both upper and lower arbitrage-free price bound depend continuously on the relevant inputs: strike prices and bid-ask prices of the liquid call and put options, the current prices of the underlying stocks, as well as the parameter determining the payoff function.
+This, together with the universal approximation property of neural networks proves that a single neural network can indeed learn the arbitrage-free price bounds of a parametric family of payoff functions.} To the best of our knowledge, Theorem~\ref{thm_convergence} (as well as Theorem~\ref{lem_approx_mot}) is the first result which proves a continuous relationship between the respective inputs and outputs.
+This result justifies to learn model-free price bounds by neural networks, and hence provides an important novel contribution to the field. \black In particular, this means that it is possible to train a single neural network offline on past market data and then to use it online with current market data to compute price bounds of each financial derivative $\Phi_\theta, \theta \in \Theta$.
 Additionally, we show accuracy and tractability of our presented approach in various high-dimensional relevant examples involving real market data.